What is the history of Black Point?

 In the 1950s farmers and the community built small fibro shacks along the north facing coast at Black Point.
 These shacks were on crown leases and in the 1990’s the land was offered to the shack owners as freehold blocks.

 Why has this land been released?

 During the process of allocation and division of crown lease land, some blocks of land facing east were also released.
 This land was divided and is now known as Beachcomber on Outlook Road.
-There were approximately 30 blocks of land created at Beachcomber - however, 13 blocks on the beachfront have never been sold.
+There were approximately 30 blocks of land created at Beachcomber - however, a small selection of blocks have never been sold.